mayadata-io/culture/PLEDGE.md

 23. Chandan Sagar Pradhan signed the PLOW pledge on 02-Mar-2018.
 24. Moteesh signed the PLOW pledge on 02-Mar-2018.
 25. Amrish Kushwaha, signing the PLOW pledge 2nd March 2018
+26. Prince Rachit Sinha, signing the PLOW pledge on 02-Mar-2018.